SAA, the initials next to the high score said, flashing smugly, and Abigail slammed her hand onto the control panel. “Damnit!”

 Marnie’s face softened, and she set the eggs on the counter, next to the mixing bowl.
 “That’s wonderful, Shane.
 She’ll be thrilled.”

 “It’s not that big of a deal.
 Just thought I’d spend some time with her.”
 He ducked his head, avoiding her eyes.
 He didn’t know what to do when she was looking at him like that.
-“Figured you might want some time to yourself, or with Lewis or something.”
+“Figured you might want some time to yourself, or with Lewis or whatever.”

 When he looked back up, Marnie was staring at him like he’d grown a second head, fingers touching her lips.
 Then, she dropped her hand, eyes shining, and for a second he was terrified that she was going to cry (or worse, try to hug him).
 But she just picked up the egg carton and held it out to him, beaming like the sun.